Abohlool/Film-Festival/docs/DESIGN.md

 ## Limitations

-* **No detailed film metadata**: The system does not store synopses, trailers, languages, subtitles, production companies, or budget information.
+* **No detailed film metadata**: The system does not store trailers, languages, production companies, or budget information.
 * **No ticketing or attendance**: The database does not track ticket sales, audience numbers, or seat reservations for screenings.
 * **No venue management**: Beyond simple room names, there is no tracking of venue addresses, seating layouts, or equipment.
-* **No conflict detection for films**: While rooms and coordinators cannot be double-booked (enforced by UNIQUE constraints), the system does not prevent the same film from being screened simultaneously in different rooms.
 * **Limited staff roles**: Only judges and coordinators are represented; other staff roles (organizers, volunteers, technical crew) are not modeled.
 * **No awards or competition tracking**: The database stores scores but does not manage award categories, winners, or competition rules.
-* **Simplified person model**: Directors and actors are stored in the same `person` table, which works for this scope but limits the ability to store role-specific attributes (e.g., actor filmography details, director biography).
 * **No user authentication**: The database schema does not include user accounts or access control for festival staff using the system.
-* **SQLite-specific**: The schema uses SQLite-specific features (AUTOINCREMENT, TEXT dates) that may need adaptation for other database systems.